 In ADVA, ecodesign is a formalized process.
-Here, the Environmental Requirements (formerly called Ecodesign Guide) were integrated into the product life cycle process (PLCP).
+Here, the Environmental Requirements (formerly called Ecodesign Guide) were integrated into the hardware development process.
 These ecodesign guidelines cover the most relevant environmental product aspects, in particular energy efficiency and circular economy.
-The latter considers used (raw) materials and especially recycling.
+The latter considers used (raw and secondary) materials and especially recycling.
 According to the internal assessment of the environmental requirements by the relevant development departments, we consider these to be sufficient to ensure the necessary results with regard to energy efficiency and design for circular economy.